Mshishegar/Judicial.portal/Judicial.ikamotto.md

   * The list of the amount of Tether currency was registered in the name of Ika Motto.
   * The port code for transferring Tether currency to your wallet is 202460711637.
   * According to the operation order, the transfer code was registered to the wallet.
 The portal has been officially created and the link to visit the currency transfer operation will be sent to you live.
+* The manager of supervising the performance of the legal procedures is entering the project and closing it.
+* The transfer operation will be done by them.
    ##